Consolidate Qualifying Bills Into One Lower Monthly Payment

-Many individuals in New Mexico and across the United States are over their heads in debt, suffering and in need of relief from credit cards and other unsecured debts, such as retail store cards, gas cards, medical bills and even utility bills.
-If you're in debt, you may be seriously considering credit counseling, or any of a number of alternative debt relief options, bankruptcy included.
-In fact, if you you are considering filing for bankruptcy due to a serious level of debt, the law now requires that you undergo credit counseling prior to doing so.
+These days, more and more individuals in New Mexico and across the country are struggling with credit cards and other unsecured debts such as store cards, gas cards, medical bills, doctor bills and more.
+If unmanageable credit card is also a reality for you, you may be seriously considering credit counseling.
+In fact, if you have a serious level of debt and are also considering bankruptcy, it's now required that you undergo credit counseling prior to filing for bankruptcy.

-If you need to explore your debt relief options due to a financial hardship, you can get your free debt relief evaluation and savings estimate at no obligation.
+If you are experiencing a financial hardship and need to explore your debt relief options, you can get your free debt relief evaluation and savings estimate at no obligation.